sydhenry/factorio-robees/README.md

 -   Found a bug?
 Report it here: https://github.com/sydhenry/factorio-robees/issues

 ## Latest changes
+-   Bee sprite
--   Init
+-   Bee sound

 ## Many thanks to
--   Nexela for the makefile and README.md
+-   Nexela for the `makefile`
+-   The public domain for
+    -   `sounds/bee.blend`
+    -   `sounds/bee.ogg`